jspreddy/go-algo/README.md

 # go-algo
+This is a personal project.
+Probably not useful for others.

 Learning go by implementing algorithms in it.

 ## Make
-We use make for developer tasks like building and installing.
+I use make for developer tasks like building and installing.

 Run `make` or `make help` to see what is available.